Price Transparency

 7. James Joyner says:

 @Kingdaddy: @Steven L. Taylor: Yes, fair point on everyday shopping in one’s locality vs the online experience.
 But the counterpoint is that it would be very hard to have price transparency on some of these things.
-The “cleaning fee” at an AirBnB/VRBO should absolutely be disclosed but it’s usually on the stay, night the night/week.
+The “cleaning fee” at an AirBnB/VRBO should absolutely be disclosed but it’s usually on the stay, not the night/week.
 So, it almost has to be tacked on at the checkout rather than in the listed price.

 @Mu Yixiao: I’m less concerned with the “99 cent” promotions and the like since that’s not actually the price.
 But, yes, an interesting point on the car dealership example.
 I think they shouldn’t be allowed to advertise a price for the car that doesn’t include unwaivable dealer add-ons (destination fee, processing fee, etc.) that are simply profit.
 But you’re right that they can’t simply put the tax-included price on the windshield if that varies on a customer-by-customer basis.